Chart Color Schemes

 APY Lands's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Health outcomes data shows excellent results across APY Lands.
-Both younger and older age groups have a low prevalence of common health conditions.
-The rate of private health cover is very low at approximately 44% of the total population, which totals around 1,180 people.
+Health outcomes data shows excellent results across APY Lands, with both young and elderly age groups exhibiting low prevalence of common health conditions.
+The rate of private health cover is extremely low at approximately 44% of the total population (around 1,180 people), compared to 53.1% across the Rest of SA.
+Nationally, this figure stands at 55.3%.

-This compares to 53.1% in the rest of South Australia (Rest of SA).
-Nationally, the average is 55.3%.
 Diabetes and asthma are the most common medical conditions in the area, affecting 9.5% and 4.6% of residents respectively.
-A total of 78.6% of residents report having no medical ailments, compared to 68.2% in Rest of SA.
-The area has 4.6% of residents aged 65 and over, which is 122 people, lower than the 16.3% in Rest of SA.
-Despite this, health outcomes among seniors require more attention than the broader population.
+A total of 78.6% of residents report being completely free from medical ailments, compared to 68.2% across the Rest of SA.
+The area has 4.6% of residents aged 65 and over (122 people), which is lower than the 16.3% in the Rest of SA.
+Despite this, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health